Download a PDF of this guide.

-Sometimes, due to the nature of your injury or other circumstances, this is not possible.
-In which case, other suitable work may be your goal.
+Sometimes, due to the nature of your injury or other circumstances, this is not possible so finding other suitable work may be your goal.

 When you and your employer set your goals, you should take into consideration your doctor’s estimation of your capacity (as described on your certificate of capacity).